 Market growth rate = ((Current market size – Original market size) / (Original market size)) * 100

 Remember that earlier, we gave you the formula to calculate growth rates for any equation.
 By comparing the market’s growth rate with a product’s total sales growth rate, businesses can evaluate the success or failure of a given product or service.
 If your sales are growing by 10%, but the total market sales market is growing by 20%, you are lagging behind your competition.

 While the math for finding your market growth rate seems simple, the process of collecting the necessary data to evaluate yours and your competitors’ growth rates is far more complex.
 Tools like Sizeup let businesses analyze how they compare to similar companies in their areas.
 Using reliable accounting software can also make it easier for you to calculate growth rates, instead of having to do so manually in Excel.

 Additionally, business owners should do their research to predict future developments in their market areas.
 By assessing growth drivers and evaluating the performance of similar products or services in the marketplace, you can forecast your growth for the coming months and years.
 Companies can also review economic industry data to evaluate emerging trends and market forces.

 It’s important to note that market and company growth rates vary by industry.
-For example, a good growth rate for a company that sells clothing might be considered low or even failing compared to a company in the technology industry.
+For example, a reasonable growth rate for a clothing company might be considered low or even failing compared to a company in the technology industry.
 By analyzing the market and your competitors, you can better determine what growth rate is healthy for your business.

-Clearly, market growth rate is an essential factor when evaluating the viability of a new or existing business venture.
-By assessing your current rate of growth and comparing it to your industry or your competitors, you can make informed decisions regarding business planning and marketing strategy moving forward.
+The market growth rate is an essential factor when evaluating the viability of a new or existing business venture.
+By assessing your current rate of growth and comparing it to your industry or your competitors, you can make informed decisions regarding business planning strategies moving forward.